-Linda Yates is the founder and CEO of Mach49, the leading growth incubator for global businesses.
-She is a seasoned CEO with over 25 years of experience creating global strategy and driving innovation for large multinationals around the world.
-As a native of the Silicon Valley, Linda has an extensive local and global network — serving as a bridge between the Silicon Valley and the board rooms and C-Suites of large multinational corporations her entire career.
+Linda Yates is the Founder and CEO of Mach49, the Growth Incubator for Global Businesses.
+She is a seasoned CEO with over 30 years of experience creating global strategy and driving innovation for large multinationals around the world.
+As a native of Silicon Valley, Linda has an extensive local and global network — serving as a bridge between Silicon Valley and the boardrooms and C-Suites of large multinational corporations throughout her career.

-She launched Mach49 as the first Silicon Valley Incubator / Accelerator focused on helping global enterprises leverage their talent, ideas, brand, assets, competencies, capital, and customers to drive meaningful growth.
-By Disrupting InsideOut: launching ventures, building incubators, and seizing the mothership advantage and Disrupting OutsideIn: building world-class corporate venture funds, guiding Executive Investment Committees to operate as top-tier VCs and maximizing the partnership value of external startups, Linda helps global enterprises beat the startups at their own game.
-Focused 100% on execution, Linda is committed to developing the client’s capability to create a pipeline and portfolio of new ventures on their own for the long term.
+She launched Mach49 as the first Silicon Valley Incubator / Accelerator focused on helping global enterprises leverage their talent, ideas, brands, assets, competencies, capital, and customers to drive meaningful growth.
+Whether Disrupting InsideOut™ — launching ventures, building venture factories, and seizing the Mothership advantage or Disrupting OutsideIn™ — building world-class corporate venture funds, helping Executive Investment Committees operate as top-tier VCs, maximizing the partnership value of external startups, or providing M&A support — Linda helps global enterprises beat the startups at their own game.
+Focused 100% on execution, she is committed to developing the client’s capability to create a pipeline and portfolio of new ventures on their own for the long term.

-Yates is a Henry Crown Fellow with the Aspen Institute.
-She is an environmental activist having built Tah.Mah.Lah (http://www.tahmahlah.com), considered the greenest home in the US and a 21st-century education pioneer, including working to transform public schools and co-founding Creekside Learning Lab as a demo site for best practices in 21st-century learning.
-She holds a BA in Foreign Affairs from the University of Virginia and a MA in International Relations and Comparative Politics from Stanford University, where she guest lectures.
+Linda is a Henry Crown Fellow with the Aspen Institute.
+She is an environmental activist and built what is considered to be the greenest home in the US, known as Tah.Mah.Lah.
+She is also a 21st-century education pioneer, working to transform public schools and co-founding Creekside Learning Lab as a demo site for best practices in 21st-century learning.
+She holds a BA in foreign affairs from the University of Virginia and an MA in international relations and comparative politics from Stanford University, where she guest lectures.